Click To Read More

 In the early 19th century, Edinburgh telescope maker Thomas Short built a display for his work on Calton Hill, with his largest telescope passing to his daughter Maria in 1827.

-The building and its telescopes were later bought by Patrick Geddes, a Scottish urban planner and entrepreneur who saw the potential of the Camera Obscura as the centrepiece of an exhibition demonstrating urban planning to the public.
+The building and its telescopes were later bought by Patrick Geddes, a Scottish urban planner and entrepreneur who saw the potential of the Camera Obscura as the centrepiece of an exhibition demonstrating urban planning.

-The site was renamed the Outlook Tower and was rebuilt with each floor showcasing a different theme related to town planning.
-At the very top was the attraction’s premier exhibit, the camera obscura, which still exists today in the same location just as it did over a hundred years ago.
+The site was renamed the Outlook Tower and rebuilt, with each floor showcasing a different theme related to town planning.
+At the very top was the attraction’s premier exhibit, the camera obscura.

 Camera Obscura and World of Illusions